-Since data exist that suggest men with clinically negative groins undergoing immediate ILND have better survival outcomes than men undergoing delayed ILND once their groins are clinically positive, it is recommended that in most circumstances men with high-risk penile tumors should undergo immediate ILND.
-However, patients with lower-risk tumors who are undergoing active surveillance or high-risk men who refuse immediate ILND may experience an inguinal nodal recurrence at some time point during follow-up.
-The median time to inguinal recurrence after treatment of the primary penile tumor is approximately 6 months, with 90% occurring by year 3 and 100% by year 5.118-120
+Since data exist that suggest patients with clinically negative groins undergoing immediate ILND have better survival outcomes than patients undergoing delayed ILND once their groins are clinically positive, it is recommended that in most circumstances, patients with high-risk penile tumors should undergo immediate ILND.
+However, patients with lower-risk tumors who are undergoing active surveillance or patients with high-risk tumors who refuse immediate ILND may experience an inguinal nodal recurrence at some time point during follow-up.
+The median time to inguinal recurrence after treatment of the primary penile tumor is approximately 6 months, with 90% occurring by year 3 and 100% by year 5.133-135